pirvanm/admin-laravel/rules.md

 ====Sex and birth date sometimes are missed.
  ==== There will be a lot of users.

-user shall be able to create, edit and remove customer groups.
+====user shall be able to create, edit and remove customer groups.
-Single customer may belong to more than one group.
+===Single customer may belong to more than one group.

 -------- user shall be able to create an email template (inc. subject) to be used for customer groups mass sending.